 Upon submitting the financial aid application, students will receive a Student Aid Report (SAR).
 This allows them to review their application and make any changes or corrections as needed.
 The SAR does not provide information about any financial aid they may receive.
 Students usually get this information directly from the school or college they applied to.

-How much financial aid can I receive through FAFSA?
+How much financial aid can students receive through FAFSA?

-Now that you have learned how to submit the FAFSA application, the next important item is finding out how much assistance you can receive.
+Now that you have learned about submitting the FAFSA application, the next important item is finding out how much assistance you can receive.
 This depends on the aid you qualify for.
 Additionally, your assistance package varies based on the school you plan to attend.
 There are caps placed on the total amount of money you can receive in federal grants and student loans.

 For grants, the maximum amount you can receive is: